alongonen/notes/🏃‍♂️Projects/gene-perm/experiments/Synthetic w. Dependent Columns.md

 config: synthetic2
 ---

-### Gene-Perm Synthetic Data
+## Gene-Perm Synthetic Data

-Data Generation
+### Data Generation
-- We create a $\{\pm 1\}^{m \times d}$ matrix as follows:
+- We create a $\{0,1\}^{m \times d}$ matrix as follows:
 - For each row, we put $+1$ in random $d/2$ columns (chosen uniformly without replacement).
-In the rest of the columns we put $-1$.
+In the rest of the columns we put $0$.
 - A single input example is generated as follows:
-	- select a block of $b$ random rows from the table.
+	- select a block consisting of $b$ random rows.
 	- choose a random binary label $y \in \{0,1\}$.
 	- if $y=1$, choose a random column $j \in [d]$ and replace the elements in this column with $b$ randomly drawn i.i.d.
-Rademacher variables ($\pm 1$ with equal probability).
+Bernoulli RV.
 	- if $y=0$, we leave the block intact
 	- send the block as $x$ and $y$ as the label.

-Model
+### Model
 To motivate our construction we make the following observations:
 - The rows of negative examples ($y=0$) are balanced, i.e., sum to $0$.
-- On the other hand, positive examples's rows are either positive or negative with equal pwe expect half of its rows to be balanced and the rest unbalanced.
+- On the other hand, positive examples's rows are either positive or negative with equal probability.
-- Therefore, by summing over the features, taking absolute value and averaging over the block rows, we can distinguish between positive and negative examples.
+- Therefore, by summing over the features, taking absolute value and averaging over the block rows, we should be able to distinguish between positive and negative examples.
 - We therefore consider the following model:

 ```python